Town of 1770

 It’s not the easiest question to answer, especially when the state boasts an endless list of World Heritage-listed hot spots and protected National Parks.

-Matt is also the Destination Director of Outback and Country Queensland for Tourism Events Queensland, so travelling the state is a big part of the job.
+Matt is the Destination Director of Outback and Country Queensland for Tourism Events Queensland, so travelling the state is a big part of the job.

 To our surprise, his favourite destination is the small coastal town of 1770, nestled between Bundaberg and Gladstone near Agnes Water.